AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 ## Overview

-This tutorial describes a solution for how to detect Personal Protective Equipment (PPE) in an image sent from an Axis camera to [Amazon Web Services (AWS)](https://aws.amazon.com/) cloud services.
-The image upload to AWS is triggered by [AXIS Object Analytics](https://www.axis.com/products/axis-object-analytics) running on the camera.
+This tutorial describes a solution that detects personal protective equipment (PPE), such as a helmet, in an image sent from an Axis camera to [Amazon Web Services (AWS)](https://aws.amazon.com/) cloud services.
+[AXIS Object Analytics](https://www.axis.com/products/axis-object-analytics) running on the camera triggers the image upload to AWS.

-After the PPE detection is made by Amazon Rekognition, the result is transferred via MQTT to [AXIS D4100-E Network Strobe Siren](https://www.axis.com/products/axis-d4100-e-network-strobe-siren) which will signal a positive (green) or negative (red) result depending on whether the PPE (helmet) is on or off.
+Amazon Rekognition transfers the result to [AXIS D4100-E Network Strobe Siren](https://www.axis.com/products/axis-d4100-e-network-strobe-siren) via MQTT after it makes the PPE detection.
+The network strobe siren signals green to indicate that the helmet is on and red if the helmet is off.

 ![PPE detection video](assets/ppe_video.gif)

-The architectural overview below illustrates the components (hardware and software) and protocols needed in order to setup the solution.
+The architectural overview below shows the required components (hardware and software) and protocols to set up the solution.

 > **Note**
 >
-> Some components can be replaced to get a solution that fits other use-cases.
-For example, replace AXIS Object Analytics with another application that triggers when an image should be sent to AWS.
+> You can replace some components to develop solutions for other use cases.
+For example, replace AXIS Object Analytics with another application to send images to AWS.
 Or replace the Axis strobe siren with an Axis door station to change the output and result of the solution.
 >
 > Modifying the AWS Lambda function that calls the Amazon Rekognition is also possible if the use case requires other detection types.